 The Viking took 28 days to cross the Atlantic.

 And it made it.
 Not barely.
 Not limping into harbor on the verge of collapse.
 The ship performed beautifully.
-The crew faced brutal weather, yes, but the vessel held.
+The crew faced brutal weather, yes, storms that would make modern sailors nervous even with GPS and weather radar.
+But the vessel held.
 The design, nearly a thousand years old, proved to be not only seaworthy but efficient, fast, and incredibly stable in rough water.

 Andersen’s theory?
 Vindicated.